Willyb15/Data-Science-Python/Week2/README.md

 #Python Practice

-At the end of Day 3, you will:
+At the end of Day 3:

 * You will be able to:
 	* iterate through lists, and use list methods